Emocial-NLP-Depression-Detection/Emocial-backend-API/README.md

 ### Analyse Someone's Twitter account
 #### Notice: If the Twitter account has never been encounter before the account will got saved to the database
-Request
+The lang parameter signifies both which language of the tweets to be imported and which neural network to use Request
 `POST /analysis-account/`
 ```